Joint Notice of Privacy Practices

-THIS NOTICE DESCRIBES HOW MEDICAL/HEALTH INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
+THIS JOINT NOTICE DESCRIBES HOW MEDICAL/HEALTH INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

 If you have any questions about this notice, please call the HIPAA Privacy Office at 860-358-4630.

-The effective date of this privacy notice is November 28, 2016.
+The effective date of this privacy notice is April 1, 2020.

-This Joint Notice also applies to the medical staff of Middlesex Health System who have agreed to participate in the Organized Health Care Arrangement and to abide by the terms of the Joint Notice with respect to the services they provide within or on behalf of the entities listed above.
+This Joint Notice also applies to the medical staff of Middlesex Health who have agreed to participate in the Organized Health Care Arrangement and to abide by the terms of the Joint Notice with respect to the services they provide within or on behalf of the entities listed above.
 Members of the medical staff, including your personal physician, may have different privacy policies or practices relating to their use or disclosure of protected health information created or maintained in their clinic or office.
-The persons and facilities listed above may share your medical information as necessary to coordinate your care, to carry out treatment, payment or health care operations and for other purposes described in this notice.
-Middlesex Health System and its medical staff are independent contractors and are acting as an Organized Health Care Arrangement only for purposes of complying with the laws governing the privacy of your medical information.
-The existence of the Organized Health Care Arrangement does not create a partnership, joint venture or agency relationship between or among Middlesex Health System and its medical staff.
+The persons and facilities listed above may share your medical information as necessary to coordinate your care, to carry out treatment, payment or health care operations and for other purposes described in this Notice.
+Middlesex Health and its medical staff are independent contractors and are acting as an Organized Health Care Arrangement only for purposes of complying with the laws governing the privacy of your medical information.
+The existence of the Organized Health Care Arrangement does not create a partnership, joint venture or agency relationship between or among Middlesex Health and its medical staff.

-- OUR RESPONSIBILITIES TO YOU
+I. OUR RESPONSIBILITIES TO YOU

 - Maintain the privacy of your health information and to provide you with notice of our legal duties and privacy practices.